 During the pandemic, with restrictions globally affecting the ability to get out and visit businesses in person, it’s never been more important to have a website to connect with people online.
 But how much does it cost to build a website, really?
 How long does it take to build one, and what’s involved in that process?
-And what are the best website builders?
+And what is the best website builder (opens in new tab)?

 These questions are asked by most people new to the process of creating an online presence.
 But to get answers, there are some questions you need to ask yourself first.
 In this article, we’ll outline these to help you understand the costs involved in building sites.